 Years of medical training are important to accurately diagnose diseases.
 Even yet, diagnostics may be a lengthy and time-consuming procedure.
 The demand for expertise in many disciplines considerably outnumbers the available supply.
 This puts professionals under a lot of pressure, and it often causes life-saving patient diagnoses to be delayed.

 Machine Learning algorithms, especially Deep Learning algorithms, have lately made significant progress in autonomously identifying illnesses, lowering the cost and increasing the accessibility of diagnostics.
-Development of

 How do machines learn to diagnose themselves?